EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 Some math font packages can change the math parts font, but whether it is useful to above commands depanding the package whether loads "no-math" module in fontspec.

-If it doesn't, like package ccfonts, and you want to change the configuration of these command like \mathrm{}, just manually load the module by command `\usepackage[no-math]{fontspec}`
+If it doesn't, like package **ccfonts**, and you want to change the configuration of these command like `\mathrm{}`, just manually load the module by command `\usepackage[no-math]{fontspec}`

-TODO: Situation may go complex when we use both English which not support Unicode and Chinese in one article, See the book in Page 74 for some help.
+TODO: Situation may go complex when we use both English which not support Unicode and Chinese in one article, see the book in Page 74 for some help.

 ### 2.1.5.5 Flaw in Font